p-zalejko/quarkus-and-github-actions/README.md

 # Quarkus Github Actions demo

 This repo shows how to use Github Actions for building and dockerizing a quarkus application.
+The app itself is just a [hello world](https://quarkus.io/guides/getting-started).

 # Description
 This project uses: